Revised Submission on Village Design Statement

 8. No Blocks should be used on garden walls and limited fencing

-9. A Village scale should be employed throughout not a sub-urban scale together with Phased development and non uniformity of design.
+9. A Village scale should be employed throughout not a sub-urban scale together with Phased development and non uniformity

 10. A Village centre should be applied not a Town centre as assured to us by Brian Beck in our last Workshop.